 Commandability

-The control functions (telecommands) provided at each level of the system hierarchy shall be capable of achieving the mission objectives under all specified circumstances.
+The monitoring and control functions provided at each level of the system hierarchy shall be capable of achieving the mission objectives under all specified circumstances.

 1 This can include the use of redundant equipment to meet the overall system reliability requirements.